bramleyccslab/causal_objects/README.md

 * `PCFG.R` scripts implement the generative grammars for each experiment
 * Scripts named after each model, e.g., `model_uncala.R`, implement the corresponding model
-* Shared helper functions are reused by the `shared.R` script for Experiment 1 and the `functions/` folder for Experiment 2
+* Shared helper functions can be found in the `shared.R` script for Experiment 1, and the `functions/` folder for Experiment 2

 Code are commented with corresponding sections, equations and line numbers in the manuscript.
 Line numbers may vary slightly.